spacehare/AHK_public/README.md

 ### TrenchBroom
 how to use
 1. install https://www.autohotkey.com/
+2. on this page, click 'Code' then 'Download ZIP'
-2. boot TrenchBroom.ahk while TrenchBroom is open
+3. boot TrenchBroom.ahk while TrenchBroom is open

 read the links below if you want to edit the hotkeys, but as the script is right now, here's what they do